 Dental Caries Prevention

 You can prevent dental caries by following a few habits every day, mainly oral hygiene and eating habits.
-A complete removal of dental plaque by regular teeth cleaning is the most effective way to get healthy teeth and gums.
+Complete removal of dental plaque by regular teeth cleaning is the most effective way to get healthy teeth and gums.

 - Regular tooth brushing: at least twice a day, following the correct brushing technique.